enjoy-binbin/redis-doc/topics/modules-intro.md

-Strings and errors (which are like strings but with a different type) can be accessed using in the following way, making sure to never write to the resulting pointer (that is returned as as `const` pointer so that misusing must be pretty explicit):
+Strings and errors (which are like strings but with a different type) can be accessed using in the following way, making sure to never write to the resulting pointer (that is returned as `const` pointer so that misusing must be pretty explicit):

     size_t len;
-    char *ptr = RedisModule_CallReplyStringPtr(reply,&len);
+    const char *ptr = RedisModule_CallReplyStringPtr(reply,&len);

 If the reply type is not a string or an error, NULL is returned.

-RedisCallReply objects are not the same as module string objects (RedisModuleString types).
+`RedisModuleCallReply` objects are not the same as module string objects (`RedisModuleString` types).
 However sometimes you may need to pass replies of type string or integer, to API functions expecting a module string.

 When this is the case, you may want to evaluate if using the low level